 Since an egg fast is a type of keto diet, being in ketosis before you start can make your life a lot easier.

-It takes time (about four to six weeks) to adapt to using fat for energy.
+It takes time (about one to two weeks) to adapt to using fat for energy.
 During this adaptation period, many people experience the keto flu — a catch-all term for insomnia, headaches, and brain fog that can accompany carb withdrawal.

 Transitioning into ketosis with such a restrictive diet could be tough.
-Plus, it takes longer than three to five days for most people to get into ketosis.
+Plus, it takes longer than three to five days for most people to get into ketosis, so your efforts might not be worth it unless you’re in ketosis when you start the fast.
+If you’re new to the keto diet, don’t try this egg diet plan in the first month of the transition.

 A keto egg fast is a type of ketogenic diet, yet it’s distinctly more restrictive than most keto or low-carb diets.

-A keto diet is a diet that keeps your blood sugar low and insulin production balanced — both necessary for ketone production.
+The keto diet keeps your blood sugar low and insulin production balanced — both necessary for ketone production.
 That means keeping carbs low — usually under about 20 grams per day or 5-10% of total calories.

-An egg fast is a highly restrictive keto diet that consists of plenty of protein and healthy fats and almost zero carbs.
-You’re likely to stay in ketosis on an egg fast and there’s little risk of triggering gluconeogenesis.
+An egg fast is a keto diet that consists of plenty of protein and healthy fats and almost zero carbs.
+You’re likely to stay in ketosis on this type of fast and there’s little risk of triggering gluconeogenesis.

-There isn’t any science on the keto egg fast, but nonetheless, people have reported a variety of health benefits.
-These benefits, most likely, are due to getting into ketosis — something you can do without such a restrictive diet.
+There isn’t any science on the keto egg fast.
+Nonetheless, people have reported a variety of health benefits.
+These benefits are most likely due to getting into ketosis — something you can do with a standard keto diet without doing this fast.

 #1: Weight Loss